logto-io/docs/docs/docs/references/users/README.md

 #### avatar

 _avatar_ is the URL pointing to the user's avatar image.

-If the user registers with a social connector like Facebook and WeChat, their _avatar_ may be retrieved from the social user info.
 Its max length is 2048.

+If the user registers with a social connector like Facebook and WeChat, its value may be retrieved from the social user info.

 #### role_names

 roles_names represent the roles granted to the user in Logto.

-You cannot update the user's role_names using Admin Console for now.

 :::info